jeftarmascarenhas/react-graphql-todo/README.md

 Todo React and GraphQL with Apollo Client 3

-The project is study's Global State Management with Apollo Client 3
+This project is study's Global State Management with Apollo Client 3

 I don't used Context API or Redux to Global State Management

-What is difference Redux, Context and Apollo Client
+What is difference between Redux, Context and Apollo Client

 Redux